-Peggy Piacenza is a longtime Seattle choreographer and performer who has toured both nationally and internationally.
-Her work focuses on a wide spectrum of experience and draws from her explorations in improvisation, performance-related studies, and inter-disciplinary collaborations.
-Her choreography has been commissioned and presented by Bratislava Movement Festival in Slovakia, Dance Theater Workshop in NYC, and in Seattle as part of Velocity Dance Center's Guest Artist Series, On the Boards, Composer/Choreographer, D-9 Dance Collective, Northwest Film Forum, and 4Culture.
+Peggy Piacenza is co-founder and permanent resident artist at Base, a non-profit organization dedicated to elevating risk and invention in dance, performance, and multidisciplinary art.
+Piacenza is a Seattle choreographer and performer who has toured both nationally and internationally.
+Her work draws from her explorations in improvisation, performance-related studies, and inter-disciplinary collaborations.
+Her choreography has been commissioned and presented by Bonfire Gallery, Bratislava Movement Festival in Slovakia, Dance Theater Workshop in NYC, and in Seattle as part of Velocity Dance Center's Guest Artist Series, On the Boards, Composer/Choreographer, D-9 Dance Collective, Northwest Film Forum, and 4Culture.
 In 1992, she co-founded Seattle’s repertory dance company, The D-9 Dance Collective.

 Piacenza is a 2010 graduate of Smith College, where she was enrolled in the Ada Comstock Scholars Program.
 In Spring 2011 she became the inaugural recipient of the Helen Gurley Brown Magic Grant, offered to Ada Comstock Scholars by Smith College, underwriting her creative project to bring Cambodian and American artists together in Cambodia for a month of cross-cultural dialogue and dancing associated with classical and contemporary dance forms.
 In December 2012, a documentary film based on her time in Cambodia was completed, and subsequently hosted by Velocity Dance Center’s Speakeasy Series.